 Leave a Legacy: When donors establish endowment funds with the JCF in any dollar amount, they create a legacy for future generations since each fund spins off annual income, benefiting selected causes.
 Leaving a legacy can be easy to do and may cost you nothing during your lifetime by including a gift in your will, or by designating a portion of your IRA, 401(k), or life insurance policy as a charitable gift.

 Discuss Philanthropy with Your Advisor: In addition to leaving a legacy (see above), consult with your tax or financial advisor about how you can maximize your giving by gaining tax savings.
 Doing so may allow you to contribute even more to the charities you love.

-Spread the Word about JCF Scholarship Awards: Did you know that the JCF provides close to $30,000 in Scholarship Awards annually?
+Spread the Word about JCF Scholarship Awards: Did you know that the JCF provides approximately $30,000 in Scholarship Awards annually?
 If you know somebody who may qualify, they are welcome to review the criteria and apply at the beginning of every calendar year.

 Nominate an Emerging Leader: Coinciding with the JCF's Scholarship Awards, emerging leaders in the SNJ Jewish community can be nominated for financial awards to fund conference attendance and related professional or lay leader development opportunities.
 A simple nomination can be submitted by an agency director or other community leader.

 Hold a “Mitzvah Day” at New Camden Cemetery: Are you involved in a group that is looking for a unique community service project?
 As the administrator of the Jewish section of New Camden Cemetery, the JCF invites groups to lend a hand in beautifying the grounds.